Integrative Biological and Behavioral Sciences

 Sociocultural Processes

-Research that examines social, cultural, and environmental factors and the interrelated, complex, and iterative influences on health, including ideology, practices, customs, values, beliefs, and other cultural or societal-bound factors through social rules and institutional policies.
+Research that examines social, cultural, and environmental factors and the interrelated, complex, and iterative influences on health, including practices, customs, values, beliefs, and other cultural or contextual factors.

 Program Contact(s): Dr. Deborah Linares, Dr. Arundhati Gogineni, Dr. Olga Herren